docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 For UCP to integrate with Microsoft Azure, all Linux UCP Manager and Linux UCP Worker nodes in your cluster need an identical Azure configuration file, `azure.json`.
 Place this file within `/etc/kubernetes` on each host.
-Since the configution file is owned by `root`, set its permissions to `0644` to ensure the container user has read access.
+Since the configuration file is owned by `root`, set its permissions to `0644` to ensure the container user has read access.

 The following is an example template for `azure.json`.
 Replace `***` with real values, and leave the other